harshilp24/Hacktoberfest_2021/url_shortener/README.md

+url shortener

-This is a simple code which converts a long url to shortened tinyurl version using pyshortener library in Python. to use the library install it using pip
+This is a simple code which converts a long url to shortened tinyurl version using pyshortener library in Python.

+The library can be installed using: pip install pyshorteners

 In the given code
 to show the functioning of the code, this url was input: